 What insurance do photographers need?

-From public liability insurance to an equipment policy, there are many considerations for photographers when it comes to cover.
+From public liability insurance to a PI policy, there are many considerations for photographers when it comes to cover.
 Learn what insurance a photographer may need.

 How freelancers can build a virtual support network